mfeldt/AOSAT/README.md

 python util.py
 python analyze.py
 ```
 Ideally everything should terminate without failures.
-Beware it may take awhile.
+Beware it may take a while.

 New Tearsheet: